WinklerWebservice/WWS.PowerAutomate.StringHelper/README.md

 How to create a Customer connector with this code is found here: https://docs.microsoft.com/de-de/connectors/custom-connectors/

 ## ToBe Done
-Create leases as managed solutions for Power Apps to provide Customer Connector
+Create releases as managed solutions for Power Apps to provide Customer Connector